-CCC’s income in 2016 was sufficient to run the Children of Cambodia project throughout the year and to fulfil the student sponsorship commitments agreed by the trustees at the end of 2015.
+CCC’s income in 2017 fell short of the budgeted amount allocated to the Children of Cambodia project and the Council were grateful for the supplementary contribution made to this project by the church pastor who manages it.
+Income was sufficient to fulfil the student sponsorship commitments agreed by the trustees at the end of 2016.

 Funding for administrative and promotional activities was provided by gifts from Council members and tax recovered in connection with undesignated gifts given through Gift Aid, thus ensuring that no funds given by CCC’s donors were diverted from work in Cambodia.

 The trustees are conscious of the need to use as much as possible of donated income for activities of direct benefit to the people of Cambodia and elsewhere.
 CCC’s operations continue to be conducted by volunteers in an effort to minimise overheads.
 Council members bear some administrative and travel costs personally.